-This letter was written by 20 year-old George L. Covert (1843-1908), the son of Harry and Orthia (Fied) Covert.
+These letters were written by George L. Covert (1843-1908), the son of Harry and Orthia (Field) Covert.
 George enlisted on 12 September 1861 in Co.
 C, 7th Pennsylvania Cavalry and was taken prisoner at Gallatin, Tennessee on 21 August 1862.
 After four months, he was exchanged, and he then joined his company at Nashville.
 On 28 November 1863, he reenlisted at Huntsville, Alabama, as a veteran volunteer.

 On 20 June 1864, he was wounded in the fighting at Noonday Creek near Kennesaw Mountain, Georgia.
 He was shot through the left lung and left wrist and remained in a hospital for several months recuperating.
 He was honorably discharged from the service on 5 September 1865.

 After George returned home from the service, he attended the State Normal School at Mansfield, Pennsylvania, and then taught school until 1871 when he purchased a membership in the Williamsport Commercial College.
 He then took up telegraphy and worked for the Western Union Telegraph Company.

 In 1884, he married Mary J. Merriam of Wellsburg, New York, and then entered the mercantile business.
 [Source: History of Bradford County by Henry C. Bradsby]